 From its ground-breaking inception, Sir William Beveridge and Aneurin Bevan envisioned the NHS as a place where volunteers and communities would play an active role.

 Inspired by this vision, Helpforce began in England in 2017 and is working to develop a unified and integrated approach to volunteering in healthcare settings across the UK.
 Helpforce is demonstrating the positive impact that volunteers can have on patients, on staff and services as well as on volunteers themselves.’At Helpforce we believe that when we harness the power of dedicated and caring volunteers we can create a more compassionate care system for all of us’ – Sir Thomas Hughes-Hallett, Founder and Chair of Helpforce.

-Helpforce Cymru began in 2019 and is a two year project with support from the National Lottery Community Fund UK, NHS Wales and Helpforce UK.
+Helpforce Cymru began in 2019 with support from the National Lottery Community Fund UK, Welsh Government and Helpforce UK.
 It is working with Third Sector Support Wales, Welsh Government and other partners to develop the potential for volunteering to support health and social care services.

 The Helpforce Cymru steering group includes representation from Welsh Government, NHS Nursing and volunteering leadership, County Voluntary Councils, third sector partners, Social Care Wales and Health Education Improvement Wales.